Blizzerac/cits3403-project/README.md

 pip install virtualenv

+Create a virtual environment within the project directory with:

+python3 -m venv env_name

-Navigate to the deliverables folder and install the required packages with:
+Activate the virtual environment and install the required packages with:

 pip install -r requirements.txt